How Many Sessions Will it Take to Help My Relationship?

 Do You Take Insurance to Help Cover the Cost of Therapy?

 I am not currently on any insurance panels so your insurance company will consider me “out-of-network”.
 I will supply you with a statement that contains all of the appropriate codes necessary for your claim to be paid by your insurance company.
 Please check with your insurance provider to see what is covered under your mental health benefits for individual or family therapy.
-Please note: Insurance companies do not cover couples therapy but will cover family therapy (even if it is for a couple).

 Call me at 650 289-9972 or email me at Catherine@catherine-morris.com for a brief consultation to learn about how I can help you to have the kind of relationships that you have always wanted.